SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 	**Benchmarking option – a default view**

 1. Three parameters can be set here. *Target* specifies the target variable for the benchmarking procedure.
-It can be *Original* (the raw time series are considered as target data) or *Calendar Adjusted* (the time series adjusted for the calendar effects are considered as target data). *Rho* is a value of the AR(1) parameter (set between 0 and 1).
+It can be either the *Original* (the raw time series) or the *Calendar
+    Adjusted* (the time series adjusted for calendar effects). *Rho* is a value of the AR(1) parameter (set between 0 and 1).
 By default it is set to 1.
 Finally, *Lambda* is a parameter that relates to the weights in the regression equation.
 It is typically equal to 0 (for an additive